kephalian/Android-Dense-Linear-Equation-Solver/README.md

             tmp="|A| Determinant is Zero.No solution exists.\n";

             //Toast.makeText()

 ```
-## CONGRATULATIONS YOU JUST SOLVED THE EQAUTION
+## CONGRATULATIONS YOU JUST SOLVED THE EQUATION

 ## Note since the number of variables solvable is ulimited x is denoted by xn, y as x2, z as x3, x6 so on till infinity
-## Notation of variable is Xn
+## Notation of list variables (a, b,c,d,e so on till inifnity) is Xn or Xinfinity
 ## Update the GUI LISTVIEW WITH THE SOLUTIONS
 ````java